Samantha Bee is throwing her own party the same night as White House Correspondents' Dinner

 (CNN)Samantha Bee is throwing a party and everyone not going to the White House Correspondents' Dinner is invited.

-The "Full Frontal with Samantha Bee" host has announced she will oversee her own gala, set to take place April 29, the same night the annual White House press bash is scheduled to take place.
+The "Full Frontal with Samantha Bee" host has announced she will oversee her own gala on April 29, the same night the annual White House press bash is scheduled to take place.

 Bee has dubbed it the Not the White House Correspondents' Dinner.
 Proceeds will benefit the Committee to Protect Journalists.

-"We just really want to give the attention that's due to good, brave, fact-based journalism," said "Full Frontal with Samantha Bee executive producer Jo Miller on Monday during a conference call following the announcement.
+"We just really want to give the attention that's due to good, brave, fact-based journalism," said "Full Frontal with Samantha Bee" executive producer Jo Miller on Monday during a conference call following the announcement.

 "We try to as much as possible raise awareness for causes we care about and this is no exception," Bee added.
 "Obviously, the press is under attack."